 Code of Conduct for Group Rides

-Distance and speed of group rides will vary throughout the year so ride details will be posted before each ride.
+Distance and speed of group rides will vary throughout the year so ride details will be posted on the FORUM before each ride.

 - Club rides are not races - however, town sign sprints are a tradition of club group rides but participate with caution.

 - Give verbal warnings, but not panic shouting "HOLE" and jumping all over the shop, and signal to other riders if there is a danger in the road.

 - Back rider should inform the Group by calling "Car back" if a car is coming from the rear and there is limited space for them to overtake.
 Add "Single up" as necessary.
 Similarly the lead rider should calling "Car up" if there is a car coming towards the Group on a narrow road.